This section of the ISO27k FAQ concerns internal auditing of an ISMS and formal certification against ISO/IEC 27001:

 FAQ: “What is really involved in becoming ISO/IEC 27001 certified?”

-The flow chart gives a high level view of the major steps in the process.
-This is a generic summary - the details will vary from situation to situation.
+A: This is a generic summary - the details will vary from situation to situation.
 The main activities are as follows:

 - Get management support - easier said than done!
 This typically involves raising management’s awareness of the costs and benefits of having an ISO/IEC 27001 compliant ISMS.
 A great way to start is to raise management’s awareness of some of the key current information risks and potential good practice controls (drawn from ISO/IEC 27002) that are not yet in place, perhaps through a “gap analysis” (an outline risk assessment and overview of the work needed to achieve compliance) followed by a business case and/or strategy for the security improvement (ISMS implementation) program.